VladaAlek/find-mysterious-word/README.md

 The issue resolved by deleting the nested display_intro() from the main().

+Comment: Vladimir to check p/g/n and similar in the algorithm, functions and game description.

 ## Debuging and Refactoring

 - Exceptions raised in the Terminal used to locate the mistakes and refactor the code.